ElAyInDeOh/KeyloggerGarbage/README.md

 Right-click KeyloggerGarbage.exe and choose "Run as Administrator"

-💡 Usage Tips
+💡 How to Use
-Click "Enable Protection" to begin injecting keystroke obfuscation
+Click "Enable Protection" to begin obfuscating your keyboard input

-Use the protection level slider to adjust how aggressive the injections are
+Adjust the Protection Level slider to control injection frequency

+Lower = better performance, less protection

+Higher = more protection, possible input delay

-The Live Input window shows a mix of real and fake keys
+The Live Input window shows a real-time mix of real and fake keystrokes

-The Activity Log records protection activity and can be exported
+Use Export Log to save activity data for analysis

 🧪 Effectiveness
-Effective Against:
+🟢 Effective Against:

-Basic software keyloggers using Windows hooks
+Basic software keyloggers using Windows APIs

 Simple hardware loggers without timing intelligence

-Limited Against:
+🟡 Limited Protection Against:

-Advanced malware using timing, AI, or multi-capture methods
+Advanced malware using timing analysis, AI, or multi-capture strategies

-Not Effective Against:
+🔴 Not Effective Against:

-Screen capture tools, form grabbers, memory-reading malware, or highly sophisticated keyloggers
+Screen capture malware

+Form grabbers (data interception after input is processed)

+Memory-reading malware

+Sophisticated keyloggers with pattern recognition or heuristics

-⚠️ Limitations
+⚠️ Limitations & Warnings
-This is a utility, not a full security application.
-It does not:

-Detect keyloggers

-Prevent infection

-Replace good security practices
+❌ Does not detect or remove keyloggers

-Protect against screen grabs or clipboard sniffing
+❌ Does not protect against screen recording or clipboard sniffers

+❌ Should not replace trusted security software

+⚠️ May cause lag or interfere with certain applications (e.g., games or software with custom keyboard input)

-Use it only when necessary and in combination with trusted security software.
+Use only when needed — and always in combination with good security habits.

 🛠️ Troubleshooting
+Problem	Solution
-App won't launch?
-Run as Administrator and check .NET version

-Typing feels off or buggy?
-Lower the protection level

-App causes lag?
-Disable protection when not needed
+App won't launch	Run as Administrator and ensure .NET Framework is installed Input feels buggy or delayed	Lower the protection level slider Performance issues or slowdowns	Disable protection when not typing sensitive information 📜 License

-📜 License
-MIT License — use freely, no data is collected or transmitted.
+MIT License — Free to use, modify, and distribute.
+Privacy Note: KeyloggerGarbage collects no user data.
+All activity logs are stored locally and never transmitted.